Jacinta Kay Jacinta Kay

 Kate Just - Tickled Pink To Be A Woman (2023)

-I also like that her work plays with contradiction: soft wool delivering hard truths, slow hands making urgent statements.
-It makes me think about how my own use of sparkles, fairytale references, and decorative detail can also act as typography in a way, a clear, visual language that communicates beyond just surface prettiness.
+I also like that her work plays with contradiction, soft wool delivering hard truths, slow hands making urgent statements.
+It makes me think about how my own use of sparkles, fairytale references, and decorative detail can also act as typography in a way and perhaps serve as a clear, visual language that communicates beyond just surface prettiness.
 As someone who has a background in communication design I’ve often shied away from incorporating typography or obvious hallmarks of comm design in my art practice, however this is showing me there is a world where the two can coexist.

 Kate Just - I Can’t Believe I Still Have to Protest this Shit (2021)